A Company In Trouble

 How Coverage Is Funded

 When an insurer fails and there is a shortfall of funds needed to meet the obligations to policyholders, state guaranty associations are activated.
-To amass the funds needed to protect the state’s policyholders, insurers doing business in that state are assessed a share of the amount required to meet all covered claims.
+Guaranty associations have two main sources of funding when providing coverage to policyholders.
+First, guaranty associations have subrogation rights to a proportionate share of the assets remaining in the failed insurer.
+Those assets, which are often substantial, may be used by the guaranty associations to pay covered claims.
+Second, insurers doing business in that state are assessed a share of the amount required to meet the portion of the guaranty associations’ covered claims not otherwise funded with estate assets.
 The amount insurers are assessed is based on the amount of premiums that they collect in that state.

 [ Back ]